 These days the pediatrician likes to cover a whole gamut of health-related topics during the appointment like sports, diet and exercise, which are all good things, but then she brought up the amount of screen time the kids get and rules regarding electronics, which is certainly related and important, but I felt a little bit like I was under interrogation.
 She examined my daughter first, separately, which now that The Kid is older is normal procedure, but it gave the doctor the opportunity to plumb The Kid for information.
 Then she spoke to me, and it felt as though my parenting was being called into question.
 I try to be on top of those things, but I must admit the discussion made me feel a bit defensive like she was going to yell at me for doing something wrong.

 Thankfully, the doctor approved of my no cell phones in the bedroom at night rule so I felt relieved I passed the test.
 Then she mentioned how kids are up all night texting away on their phones and not getting any sleep.
 She added that studies have shown too much screen time has caused such deterioration in brain cells that it’s comparable to a brain injury like a concussion, which was slightly shocking and not at all salubrious.
+This is no laughing matter though, a brain injury is a serious thing to be considered.
+If you have been injured recently you should check out someone like these injury lawyers so you can understand your situation better.
+However, there is a difference between watching too much tv and having an actual brain injury.
+Although both are not good things.
 I was kinda glad to learn that last bit of information because while I’ve never been keen on the kids using every sort of electronic device, at least now I get to say with authority, “See?
 T.V. really does cause your brain to rot.”

 Powered by Facebook Comments